weaveworks/weave/site/using-weave/security-untrusted-networks.md

-If some of your peers are co-located in a trusted network (for example within the boundary of your own data center) you can selectively disable data plane encryption as an optimization, by listing such networks via the `--trusted-subnets` argument to `weave launch`:
+If some of your peers are co-located in a trusted network (for example within the boundary of your own data center) you can selectively disable data plane encryption as an optimization.
+List these networks using the `--trusted-subnets` argument with `weave launch`:

     weave launch --password wfvAwt7sj --trusted-subnets 10.0.2.0/24,192.168.48.0/24

->**Note:** Both peers must consider the other to be in a trusted subnet for this to take place - if they do not agree, Weave Net [falls back to a slower method](/site/using-weave/fastdp.md) for transporting data between peers, since fast datapath does not support encryption.
+>**Note:** Both peers must consider the other to be in a trusted subnet for this to take place.
+If the peers don’t agree and since fast datapath does not support encryption, Weave Net will [fall back to a slower method](/site/using-weave/fastdp.md) for transporting data between peers.

-The configured trusted subnets are shown in [`weave status`](/site/troubleshooting.md#weave-status).
+Configured trusted subnets are shown in [`weave status`](/site/troubleshooting.md#weave-status).

 Be aware that: